HL7/davinci-dtr/input/pagecontent/specification.md

 DTR uses the [SDC Expression-based Population mechanism](http://hl7.org/fhir/uv/sdc/STU3/populate.html#expression-based-population) as the mechanism for populating, and specifically the use of CQL as the expression language.
 CQL **SHALL** be used when pre-populating elements using data gathered from the EHR.
 This will mean using the launchContext, [variable](https://hl7.org/fhir/extensions/StructureDefinition-variable.html) and the [initialExpression](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-initialExpression.html), [contextExpression](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-contextExpression.html) or [calculatedExpression](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-calculatedExpression.html) extensions together with logic in [Libraries](http://hl7.org/fhir/R4/library.html) referenced by the [cqf-library](https://hl7.org/fhir/extensions/StructureDefinition-cqf-library.html) extension to help populate the QuestionnaireResponse.

-Further guidance on writing the necessary CQL can be found [later in this guide].
+Further guidance on writing the necessary CQL can be found [later in this guide](specification.html#use-of-cql).

 #### Questionnaire Design
 Questionnaires, whether standard or adaptive, **SHOULD** also use logic that ensures that only 'relevant' questions and answer choices are displayed, based on what answers have already been provided/populated using elements such as enableWhen or enableWhenExpression.
 When using elements with a data type of  'Expression' within Questionnaires to control flow or rendering, all logic **SHALL** be written in CQL.
 However, there are many other properties and extensions that control the rendering and behavior of Questionnaires.The DTR [Standard](StructureDefinition-dtr-std-questionnaire.html) and [Adaptive](StructureDefinition-dtr-sdc-questionnaire-adapt.html) Questionnaires have identified the elements and extensions from the SDC [Base](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire.html), [Advanced Rendering](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-render.html), [Advanced Behavior](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-behave.html) and [Expression-based Population](http://hl7.org/fhir/uv/sdc/STU3/StructureDefinition-sdc-questionnaire-pop-exp.html) profiles that must be supported in DTR.
 The descriptions Elements flagged as mustSupport **SHALL** be supported by DTR Apps and Full EHRs.